Upcoming Classes

 Target Audience: Physicians, PAs, NPs, nurses, and other health professionals who see patients with or at risk for sexually transmitted infections (STIs)

-Course Description: Expect to participate in a discussion focused eLC on how STIs and Mental Health coexist.
-Examples of how to speak with patients and how to understand their sexual health goals will be brought up, but we encourage you all to bring thoughts & concerns of your own.
+Course Description: This eLC will focus on the climbing rates of HIV within the Latinx population within the U.S. Examples of how to speak with patients and how to understand their sexual health goals will be brought up, but we encourage you all to bring thoughts & concerns of your own.
 The intent is to create a collaborative community- in other words, we want YOU to bring your cases and contribute topics.
 The sessions will be organized and moderated by the St. Louis STI/HIV PTC but the floor will be open for discussion and participation.
 You will be interacting with other clinical colleagues (physicians, PAs, NPs, nurses, and other health professionals who see patients with or at risk for sexually transmitted infections (STIs)MD, DO, PA, NP, RN) from other health department clinics.
 We may even have a little friendly competition.

 The Clinical eLearning Community will be held virtually on Zoom.